 Prior to joining the firm, Tiana spent nearly 20 years at a "top ten" bank.
 As senior vice president and regional fiduciary officer, she co-chaired its regional trust committee, managed its fiduciary litigation portfolio, and developed policies and procedures relating to many aspects of its trust and estate administration business.
 Tiana also analyzed proposed legislation and coordinated the bank's response to new statutory and case law.

-Tiana has written and lectured on numerous topics and is a recognized thought leader on estate planning for LGBT individuals and couples.
+Tiana is an adjunct faculty member at the University of Connecticut School of Law, where she teaches Trusts and Estates.
+She has written and lectured on numerous topics and is a recognized thought leader on estate planning for LGBT individuals and couples.
 In 2003, when the Appellate Court ruled that same-sex couples had the right to marry in Massachusetts in Goodridge v.
 Dept. of Public Health, she helped to establish Day Pitney's LGBT Planning practice group.
-Tiana has also written and lectured on Connecticut’s Prudent Investor Act and its Principal and Income Act, common drafting errors and offshore disclosure by executors.
+Tiana has also written and lectured on Connecticut's Prudent Investor Act and its Principal and Income Act, common drafting errors and offshore disclosure by executors.

 Member, Professional Advisory Committee, Hartford Foundation for Public Giving (Current)